What is Autism?

 A brief observation in a single setting cannot present a true picture of someone’s abilities and behaviors.
 The person’s developmental history and input from parents, caregivers and/or teachers are important components of an accurate diagnosis.

-school evaluation is made by a multidisciplinary evaluation team of various school professionals.
+A school evaluation is made by a multidisciplinary evaluation team of various school professionals.
 The evaluation results are reviewed by a team of qualified professionals and the parents to determine whether a student qualifies for special education and related services under the Individuals with Disabilities Education Act (IDEA) (Hawkins, 2009).